leejet/stable-diffusion.cpp/README.md

 - Plain C/C++ implementation based on [ggml](https://github.com/ggerganov/ggml), working in the same way as [llama.cpp](https://github.com/ggerganov/llama.cpp)
 - Super lightweight and without external dependencies.
+- SD1.x and SD2.x support
 - 16-bit, 32-bit float support
 - 4-bit, 5-bit and 8-bit integer quantization support
 - Accelerated memory-efficient CPU inference
     - Only requires ~2.3GB when using txt2img with fp16 precision to generate a 512x512 image, enabling Flash Attention just requires ~1.8GB.
 - AVX, AVX2 and AVX512 support for x86 architectures
-- SD1.x and SD2.x support
 - Full CUDA backend for GPU acceleration, for now just for float16 and float32 models.
 There are some issues with quantized models and CUDA; it will be fixed in the future.
+- Can load ckpt, safetensors and diffusers models/checkpoints.
+Standalone VAEs models.
+    - No need to convert to `.ggml` or `.gguf` anymore!
 - Flash Attention for memory usage optimization (only cpu for now).
 - Original `txt2img` and `img2img` mode
 - Negative prompt